Courses & Tutoring

 Please consult with your Honors Academic Advisor before enrolling in a graduate level course to be sure the course is appropriate.

 Tutoring for Honors CoursesTutors are available in the areas of chemistry, math, and physics.
 Honors students in both honors and non-honors versions of these courses are encouraged to participate in these groups!
-All Fall 2020 tutoring will take place via Zoom.
-Clicking a session on the calendar below will expand the session to show details such as the Zoom link and password.
-You must be logged into your UMN Zoom account to join.
+Fall 2021 tutoring begins the week of Monday, September 13th and runs through the week of Monday, December 13th.